 Some truck accident victims may emerge relatively unscathed, but many others will suffer serious or even fatal injuries.
 While the legal system cannot undo the events of the crash, it can provide financial compensation to help people begin rebuilding their lives.
 Some of the types of damages that are common in truck accident claims include the following:

-- Past and future medical bills: It is relatively straightforward to calculate past medical expenses.
-These are documented and accessible to you.
-However, future medical costs are more complex because it requires sophisticated analysis and projection.
+Past and future medical bills: It is relatively straightforward to calculate past medical expenses, as these are documented and accessible.
+However, future medical costs are more complex as they require sophisticated analysis and projection.
 An experienced Fort Worth personal injury lawyer will seek the testimony of experts who can shed light on the severity of your injuries.
 This testimony might also include your future prognosis and an approximate cost for future medical services that you are likely to require.

-- Loss of earning capacity: An experienced attorney can help you calculate and prove your loss of earning capacity.
+Loss of earning capacity: An experienced lawyer can help you calculate and prove your loss of earning capacity.
 This is the difference between what you were making and what you would’ve expected to make in the future.
 For example, you were earning $125,000 in an executive role before the accident.
 However, your physical and psychological injuries have made it impossible for you to resume your former job.
-Your only option may be to accept a lower-paying position.
+Your only option may be to accept a lower-paying, less demanding position.
 If your new salary is $50,000, then there would be a $75,000 gap.
 In that case, you would be compensated by the defendant for that difference.

-If you have been injured in a truck accident here in Fort Worth, call Angel Reyes & Associates 24 hours a day to arrange your zero-cost consultation with a truck accident attorney in Fort Worth.
+If you have been injured in a truck accident here in Fort Worth, call or contact Angel Reyes & Associates 24 hours a day to arrange your zero-cost consultation with an 18 wheeler accident attorney in Fort Worth.
 Our team is always ready to jump in and argue with tenacity for the best possible outcomes for our clients.
 You will never receive a legal bill from us unless you win your case because we work on a contingency fee basis, so you can move forward with your case feeling confident and at ease.